- Nitrates are recognized by the World Health Organization as carcinogenic, or cancer-causing.

 Specifically, when cooked at high temperatures, nitrites in the presence of amino acids (the building blocks of protein) can convert to nitrosamines (8).
 “Since processed meats like bacon, sausage, or chorizo are packed with protein and often cooked at high temperatures, it presents the perfect conditions for carcinogenic compounds, like nitrosamines to form,” says Fernando.

 What Is Nitrate-Free Bacon?

-If bacon is labeled “no nitrate or nitrite added” or “uncured” it’s considered nitrate-free bacon.
-Ironically, nitrate-free bacon is still cured, just using a non-synthetic curing agent like celery juice powder—which is naturally high in organic nitrate—or sea salt.
+If bacon is labeled “no nitrate or nitrite added” or “uncured bacon” it’s considered nitrate-free bacon.
+Ironically, nitrate-free bacon is still cured, just using a non-synthetic curing agent like celery powder—which is naturally high in organic nitrate—or sea salt.
 These types of bacon are labeled with a disclaimer in fine print, which typically reads: “except for those naturally occurring in celery juice powder.”

 Is Nitrate-Free Bacon Healthy?